“You have to take the good with the bad ...

 The days are long, but don’t worry about being bored – you won’t have time!
 Of course, the perks are obvious!
 You're in a beautiful bush environment, your life is about conservation and furthering the program - and there's no better cure for a hard day than to catch up with the cubs and know you're actually working for them and their future.

 What will I be doing?

-What your day-to-day role will be will depend a lot on your particular interests and experience.
-Before arrival we will discuss with you how best to fit your skills with the project's needs to ensure both parties benefit from your time at the project.
+What your role will be will depend a lot on your particular interests and experience.
+Before your arrival we will discuss with you how best to fit your skills with the project's needs to ensure both parties benefit from your time at the project.